M2 Bradley: M2A2

 Introduced in 1988, the A2 received an improved 600 hp engine with an HMPT-500-3 Hydromechanical transmission.
 Armor was improved, both passive and the ability to mount explosive reactive armor.
 The new armor protects the Bradley against 30 mm APDS rounds and RPGs, or similar anti-armor weapons.
 The new armor eliminated the trim vane that made the Bradley amphibious and covered up the side firing ports.
 Spaced laminate armor was installed to the hull rear.
-Spaced laminate track skirts protected the lower hull.

-A semicircular shield was attached to the turret rear to add more stowage space, as well as act as spaced armor.
+Spaced laminate track skirts protected the lower hull.A semicircular shield was attached to the turret rear to add more stowage space, as well as act as spaced armor.
 Kevlar spall liners were added to critical areas.
 The troop carrying number was reduced to six, eliminating the periscope position behind the driver.
 After live firing testing, the seating and stowage arrangements were redrawn.
 These upgrades raised the cumulative gross weight of the vehicle to 30,519 kg (67,282 lb).
 The M2A2 was qualified to be transported by the C-17 Globemaster III.
 M2A2s were all eventually modified to the M2A2 ODS or M2A3 standard.

 M2A2 ODS/ODS-E

 The "Operation Desert Storm" and "Operation Desert Storm-Engineer" improvements were based on lessons learned during the first Gulf War in 1991.
 The major improvements included an eye-safe laser rangefinder (ELRF), a tactical navigation system (TACNAV) incorporating the Precision Lightweight GPS Receiver (PLGR) and the Digital Compass Systems (DCS), a missile countermeasure device designed to defeat first-generation wire-guided missiles, and the Force XXI Battle Command Brigade and Below (FBCB2) Battlefield Command Information System.

 The internal stowage was further improved and a thermal imaging system was added for the driver.
 The infantry squad was again increased to seven men, six of whom sat facing each other on two 3-man benches in the passenger compartment, with the seventh back in the position behind the turret.
-An MRE ('Meal, Ready-to-Eat') heater was added to the vehicle to assist in the preparation of food while in the field or warzone.
-With the retirement of the Dragon missile, the vehicle had the option of carrying some Javelin anti-tank missiles.
+An MRE ('Meal, Ready-to-Eat') heater was added to the vehicle to assist in the preparation of food.
+With the retirement of the Dragon missile, the vehicle had the option of carrying Javelin anti-tank missiles.